PeppeL-G/bagawork/docs/src/routes/(default)/implementation/editor/+page.md

 	<script>
 		import LoadEditor from '@bagawork/editor/components/LoadEditor.svelte'

+		// The onClick() functions will receive the BagaCode
-		const mainMenuOptions = [{
+		// of the project at the time the button is clicked. const mainMenuOptions = [{
 			text: "Text option 1",
 			onClick(bagaCode){ alert("Click on text option 1") },